public-square/public-square.github.io/interop/README.md

 The contents of a typical Virtual Public Square Feed can be examined with standard software tools.
 Simply GET the Feed over HTTPS and examine the data.
-Each line of a Feed contains an article of content, and each article of content identifies the publisher and contains a Javascript Web Signature that can be validated with the public key in the did:psqr identity of the publisher.
+Each line of a Feed contains an article of content, and each article of content identifies the publisher and contains a JSON Web Signature that can be validated with the public key in the did:psqr identity of the publisher.

 ```